rayhon121/AssessmentApi/README.md

 ## Demo

 ## Overview
-API that allows you to register a student with an exam
+API that allows you to register a student with an exam.

 ### Request Format
 ```json